 They’re ending up in landfill faster than you can pour yourself a cup of coffee.
 Yes they can be recycled, but that’s the ‘cure’.
 The best option is prevention, or in this case, reducing waste.

 The solution?
 Don’t buy them or the coffee pod machines.
-Make coffee the old fashioned way, in a coffee plunger, stove top espresso or go to a cafe and enjoy one made by a barista – just don’t forget your reusable coffee cup of course!
+If you have already purchased a coffee pod machine though, make sure to buy reusable pods!
+If no, just make coffee the old fashioned way, in a coffee plunger, stovetop espresso or go to a cafe and enjoy one made by a barista – just don’t forget your reusable coffee cup of course!

 9. Kitchen sponge

 Unlike the loofah sponges that are derived from plants, kitchen sponges are made from artificial fibres such as polyurethane.
 Not only is it non-biodegradable, it’s thrown out and sent to landfill.